kompanycoder/mini-netflix/README.md

 ## Mini-netflix App
- Netflix app built in angular, express and node.
+Netflix app built in angular ✅, express ✅, (other helpful packages: consult package.json) ✅ and node✅.

+###### To run the complete fullstack Project:
+    npm run netflix-app

 #### On completion:
 - It should display movies on the homepage.